-An excellent slate of speakers included Bette Crouse, Tami Gibson, Joy Griffin, Rhonda Holton and Wanda Roberts.
-The theme of the weekend was "Drinking at the Springs of Living Water"; a study book titled Love to Pray was a foundational part of the weekend.
+In addition to excellent slate of speakers a study book titled Love to Pray was a foundational part of the weekend.

 Click to see VIDEOS and to learn more.....

-See below for information to order recorded sessions of the retreat.
+See below for recorded sessions of the retreat.

 2013 Retreat Sessions available: